luiscoco/AWS_SNS_with_dotNET8_WebAPI_consumer/README.md

 Run the following command to create a new Web API project:

 ```
-dotnet new webapi -n SNSSenderApi
+dotnet new webapi -n SNSReceiverApi
 ```

 This command creates a new directory with the project name, sets up a basic Web API project structure, and restores any necessary packages